 This course is for students interested in researching media contents, communication processes, or effects, and particularly for those preparing to submit final year thesis.
 Various quantitative and qualitative methods, such as content analysis, surveys, experiments, participant observation and interviews, are discussed.
 Basic data analysis techniques, like multivariate regressions, are also explored.
-Assessment: 100% coursework.

 Prerequisites: JMSC1003 and JMSC2008 or equivalent.